-I am delighted you are considering us as the place for your future studies.
-Our Sixth Form is one where students can achieve highly, make good friends, have excellent support and guidance from teaching staff, and take part in a wide range of extra-curricular activities.
+I am delighted that you are considering us as the place for your future studies.
+Our Sixth Form is one where students can achieve highly, make good friends, have excellent support and guidance from teaching staff, and take part in a wide range of extracurricular activities.
 Your time in the Sixth Form will challenge you and you will leave with qualifications, skills and experiences that place you in a very strong position for your future.

-The Sixth Form maintains a good academic record and offers a broad curriculum designed to suit different learners and provides excellent support through pastoral care, careers and support with progression into Higher Education, apprenticeships or employment.
-The sixth form information evening and our taster day provide a great opportunity to talk with experienced subject staff and existing students and to really get a feel of what we are like.
+The Sixth Form maintains a good academic record and offers a curriculum designed to suit different learners and provide excellent support through pastoral care, careers and with progression into Higher Education, apprenticeships or employment.
+The sixth form information evening provides a great opportunity to talk with experienced subject staff and existing students and to really get a feel of what we are like.